ARM-software/arm-trusted-firmware/docs/firmware-design.md

         0xe : FIQ exception from Lower EL using aarch32
         0xf : System Error exception from Lower EL using aarch32

+    The `plat_report_exception()` implementation on the ARM FVP port programs the Versatile Express System LED register in the following format to indicate the occurence of an unexpected exception:

+        SYS_LED[0]   - Security state (Secure=0/Non-Secure=1)
+        SYS_LED[2:1] - Exception Level (EL3=0x3, EL2=0x2, EL1=0x1, EL0=0x0)
+        SYS_LED[7:3] - Exception Class (Sync/Async & origin).
+This is the value
+                       of the status code

     A write to the LED register reflects in the System LEDs (S6LED0..7) in the CLCD window of the FVP.

-This behavior is because this boot loader stage does not expect to receive any exceptions other than the SMC exception.
+    BL1 does not expect to receive any exceptions other than the SMC exception.
     For the latter, BL1 installs a simple stub.
 The stub expects to receive only a single type of SMC (determined by its function ID in the general purpose register `X0`).
 This SMC is raised by BL2 to make BL1 pass control to BL3-1 (loaded by BL2) at EL3.
 Any other SMC leads to an assertion failure.

+*   CPU initialization

+    BL1 calls the `reset_handler()` function which in turn calls the CPU specific reset handler function (see the section: "CPU specific operations framework").

 *   MMU setup